ChloeL19/DafnyBench/README.md

 ## Contributions
 This project aims to create the largest Dafny benchmark to date and set a tone for the core types of formal verification challenges required for properly evaluating the abilities of Large Language Models.
-It will do this tone by categorizing all presented problems into one of four categories representing the complexity of the formal verification task.
+It will do this by categorizing all presented problems into one of four categories representing the complexity of the formal verification task.
 This benchmark will likely contain mostly problems from Category 1 and Category 2.

 `programs/` contains the ground-truth implementation of each problem.
 Each problem has a docstring description and is solved with a dafny method and possibly several helper functions and lemmas. `tasks/` will contain the problem setup of each benchmark task.
 We will also include evaluation scripts for running models on this benchmark.